larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 participants.

 - **Area Directors** are expected to resolve conflicts as described here and in {{appeals}}.
-Apart from appointing and recalling moderators, the IESG shall refrain from the day-to-day operation and management of the moderator team.
+The IESG will periodically evaluate the performance and needs of moderators, and may appoint and recall moderators as they deem appropriate.
+Apart from that, the IESG shall refrain from the day-to-day operation and management of the moderator team.
 The moderators may consult with the IESG when needed.